lshannon/spring-cloud-data-flow-setup/README.md

 6. Set up environmental variables for the Server to integrate with the elastic runtime of PCF
 7. Start the Server

 Running demo_setup_1.sh will perform all the steps on PWS (run.pivotal.io).
-The script needs the organization, space, username and password with permissions to create new applications.
+The script needs the organization, space, username and password as arguements.
+The supplied account details need the permissions to create new applications.

 ```shell
 ./demo_setup_1.sh 'My Org' 'luke' 'email@mydomain.com' 'mypassword'